evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 3. [Option 3](#permanent-exemption): If you have a special reason that your host cannot use 1 or 2, you can request a permanent exemption for your host.

-**The beta test period will end on Tuesday September 3, at which point the sleep schedule will stop being an opt-in feature and will take effect on _all_ unexpirable hosts except those that have been granted a permanent exemption, so please make sure to complete one of the options above**.
+**The beta test period will end on September 3, at which point the sleep schedule will stop being an opt-in feature and will take effect on _all_ unexpirable hosts except those that have been granted a permanent exemption, so please make sure to complete one of the options above**.
 If you do not do any of the three options, a default sleep schedule will be automatically set for your unexpirable host when the beta test ends - the default is that the host will